The game was rigged. Now you're armed.

 Motor-Oid is free forever for the core tools.
 It stays alive through:

-- Patreon memberships (£7/mo Elder, £15/mo Founder) — people who want Engine Ears, image analysis, and to support the mission
+- Patreon memberships (£3/mo Villager · Elder earned via credits · £15/mo Founder) — people who want to sell, list, and support the mission

 - Amazon affiliate links on the gear recommendations — costs the buyer nothing extra